analytics in football

 High-tech analytics systems and the experts that analyze the data aren’t available or can’t be afforded by every club.
 Clubs of smaller size, however, lack adequate resources to constantly catch up with technological advancements.

-Also, teams overreliant on analysis run the risk of losing all the spontaneity and flexibility critical to the unpredictability and excitement of the game.
+Also, teams overreliant on analysis run the risk of losing all the creativity and flexibility that is so important to the unpredictability of the game.

 Ethical Considerations